1.11 Harassment

 B. Formal Complaints.

-All formal complaints involving faculty, staff, volunteers, student-workers (acting in their capacity as a student-worker), or persons who are not members of the University community should be directed by the complainant or referred by University personnel to the EOTIX.
+All formal complaints involving faculty, staff, volunteers, student-workers (acting in their capacity as a student-worker), or persons who are not members of the University community should be directed by the complainant or referred by University personnel to the OIED.
 All formal complaints against students will be referred to the Office of Student Responsibility and Community Standards and addressed pursuant to the Code of Student Conduct.

 All employees and students have an obligation to cooperate with the formal complaint process.
 Failure to do so may result in disciplinary action.
 In the event that a complainant does not cooperate by failing to furnish information requested by the investigator or to make themselves available for interview by the investigator, the Director may dismiss the Complaint.
 The Director shall provide written notice of such dismissal to the complainant(s) and the respondent(s).
 In the event that a respondent does not cooperate by failing to furnish information requested by the investigator or to make themselves available for interview by the investigator, the investigator may conclude that such information or interview, if provided or conducted, would be adverse to the respondent.

-EOTIX, or appropriate designee, is responsible for processing and investigating formal complaints against faculty and staff.
+Equal Opportunity and Title IX (EOTIX), or appropriate designee, is responsible for processing and investigating formal complaints against faculty and staff.
 Prior to initiating the investigation, EOTIX will contact the two levels of supervision above the accused and the appropriate Vice President to give notice of the complaint and the pending investigation.
 If EOTIX is investigating a complaint against a student-worker, the Office of Student Responsibility and Community Standards will be notified.

-In order to conduct an initial review of the complaint and determine if an investigation is warranted, the EOTIX ordinarily will require the complainant to submit a written complaint.
+In order to conduct an initial review of the complaint and determine if an investigation is warranted, the OIED ordinarily will require the complainant to submit a written complaint.
 The complaint should be signed and dated by the complainant and set forth in writing the particulars relating to the alleged harassment, including the name and position of the accused.
 EOTIX will investigate the complaint with assistance from Human Resources or personnel from other appropriate units as needed.
 Alternatively, EOTIX may refer the complaint to some other suitable authority for investigation and possible action.
 Depending on the nature and severity of the allegations, steps may be taken to separate the accused and the complainant, up to and including suspension from employment pending investigation.

 The investigation will include interviews of the complainant and the accused.
 The accused will be furnished with a copy of the complaint and will have an opportunity to respond and submit additional information.
 EOTIX will interview other witnesses and collect such additional information as EOTIX deems reasonably necessary to determine whether a violation of this Policy did or did not occur.
 Within a reasonable period of time after commencing the investigation, EOTIX will submit a report to the appropriate Vice President, the accused, and the complaining party outlining EOTIX's findings and any recommended disciplinary or corrective action.
 If the complaint is against a student-worker, EOTIX will also provide a copy of the report to the Office of Student Responsibility and Community Standards.

-Within five (5) working days from receipt of the report, the complainant or the accused may file a written request for reconsideration to the EOTIX with a statement of the specific reasons for setting aside the findings or recommendations.
+Within five (5) working days from receipt of the report, the complainant or the accused may file a written request for reconsideration to the OIED with a statement of the specific reasons for setting aside the findings or recommendations.
 EOTIX will forward the request for reconsideration with a copy of the investigation report to the appropriate Vice President.
 The Vice President will review the record of the investigation conducted by EOTIX and may seek additional information and consult with EOTIX or any other person, including the complainant or the accused, as needed.
 Ordinarily, the Vice President will accept the investigation report, except where the Vice President concludes that the findings or the recommended actions are not reasonable or supported by the record.
 The Vice President also may recommend more or less severe disciplinary or other corrective action depending upon the circumstances in any particular case including, but not limited to, the prior employment record of the accused and due consideration for effective enforcement of this Policy.
 After reviewing the investigation report and any request for reconsideration, the Vice President will, within a reasonable time, not to exceed thirty (30) days, issue a written decision accepting or rejecting the investigation report using a preponderance of the evidence standard and outlining any disciplinary actions or proceedings that will be initiated.
 A copy of the decision will be sent to the accused, the complainant, and EOTIX.

 In any instance where the accused is an officer of the University, EOTIX will consult with the appropriate higher ranking official(s) and a representative of the General Counsel's Office for direction on administering the complaint.